Upper-Level Admission to the Lewis Honors College

 The Lewis Honors College at the University of Kentucky welcomes applications for Upper-Level Admission (ULA).
 Membership in the Honors College provides students with enhanced opportunities to deeply explore their chosen field of study.
 Students will also have access to expanded course offerings, faculty mentorship, Honors advising, and career support through the Center for Personal Development (CPD).

-Students entering their second or third year of attendance at the University of Kentucky and transfer students (see below) and who plan to remain enrolled for a minimum of 4 semesters are eligible for acceptance into the Lewis Honors College.
+Students entering their second or third year of attendance at the University of Kentucky and transfer students (see below) who plan to remain enrolled for a minimum of 4 semesters are eligible for acceptance into the Lewis Honors College.
 Applicants who submit their materials by the December deadline and are accepted into the Honors College will be eligible for Honors priority registration for their first enrolled semester.
 All students accepted through the ULA process will begin enrollment in the Lewis Honors College starting the fall semester after notification of their acceptance, regardless of when the application was submitted.
 A minimum cumulative GPA of 3.60 is preferred as Honors students are expected to maintain a cumulative GPA of at least 3.40 to maintain good standing in Honors.
 Applicants with a cumulative GPA below 3.40 should explain in their personal statement their plans for increasing their GPA to at least a 3.40 (to avoid being placed on academic notice in Honors).

 Transfer students are eligible to apply if they plan to attend UK for at least two academic years.
 Applicants must submit all college transcripts and may be asked to submit a high school transcript.
 Preference will be given to students enrolled in Honors Colleges/programs at their prior institution or members of Phi Theta Kappa at a two-year institution.
+Transfer students do not need to indicate interest in Honors in their admission application to the university.

 Information Sessions for Prospective Upper-Level Students